kenrduffy/SOGRAND-C/README.md

 Non-parallelized C implementation of **SOGRAND**:
 Soft Input Soft Output (SISO) GRAND (basic and 1-line SISO ORBGRAND) in mex format so it can be run from MATLAB.

-To compile, in MATLAB: mex -O SOGRAND_mex.c
+To compile in MATLAB: mex -O SOGRAND_mex.c

 Four MATLAB sample simulations are included:

 1) sim_decoder executes OBRGRAND decoding without using the SO.
 2) sim_product decodes product codes with SOGRAND as the component decoder.
 Rows and columns are processed in MATLAB and their decoding is *not parallelized*.
+Output is recored in results.
 3) sim_blkSO_acc empirically evaluates the calibration, in the Brier Score sense, of the blockwise SO.
 4) sim_BLER_UER evaluates the SO control of undetected error rate.
 Output is recored in results.